OAuth-Apis/apis/apis-example-resource-server-war/README.md

     cd apis-authorization-server-war
     mvn jetty:run

+Go the apis-example-resource-server-war and start the application (new Terminal session)

+    cd apis-authorization-server-war
+    mvn jetty:run

-Then perform a curl:
+Then perform a curl (new Terminal session):

     curl -i -v -H "Authorization: bearer 00-11-22-33"  http://localhost:8082

-You will see the response if index.jsp which should look this:
+You will see the response of the `/apis-example-resource-server-war/src/main/webapp/index.jsp` which should look this:

 	AuthenticatedPrincipalImpl [name=it-test-enduser, roles=[user, admin], attributes={}